 HSBC group governance

-We are organisationally aligned within the HSBC Group’s Retail Banking and Wealth Management (“RBWM”) business.
-As a result, the HSBC Asset Management Chief Executive Officer (“CEO”) has a direct reporting line to the Global CEO of RBWM, who in turn has a direct reporting line to the Group’s CEO.
+We are organisationally aligned within the HSBC Group’s Wealth and Personal Banking (“WPB”) business.
+As a result, the HSBC Asset Management Chief Executive Officer (“CEO”) has a direct reporting line to the Global CEO of WPB, who in turn has a direct reporting line to the Group’s CEO.
 Our senior executives report into the HSBC Asset Management CEO with additional functional reporting into lines, where relevant.

 Global management structure